manucaralmo/GlowCookies/README.md

 ## Customize Banner
-And that's it.
 Now there are certain parameters that you can change to customize your banner.

 | Parameter | Type | Values |
 | ------------- | ------------- | ------------- |